Teachers, if you can’t access youtube, try teachertube.

 - Permanent—a record of your thoughts and experiences.

-- Good “Exercise” for Expression—the more you write down how you feel, the better you will become at expressing your emotions.
+- Good “Exercise” for Expression—the more you write, the better you will become at expressing yourself.

 I wrote The Naked Mole-Rat Letters as a series of diary entries and e-mail letters.

 There is no right or wrong way to keep a diary.
-Here are some tips:
+Here are some tips for the writer:

 - Choose a small, thin notebook so that you have the satisfaction of filling it up more easily.
 A big, thick book can be frustrating for many writers.